IBM/ibm-cloud-sdk-common/README.md

 #### With external configuration
-Note: The configuration of automatic retries via external configuration is currently supported only in the Go, Node, and Python SDKs.

 If you are constructing your service client with external configuration properties, you can enable automatic retries in the service client by setting properties as in the example below for the "Example Service" service: